janschill/cern-solid-code-investigation/report/report.md

 TODO: Write Solid Clients

-* [ ] Introduce existing Solid applicaiton, possibly PodBrowser or such
+* [ ] Introduce existing Solid application, possibly PodBrowser or such
 * [x] Build a simple frontend application that
   * [x] authenticates with a Solid data pod
   * [x] reads the user from the pod